pimpbot9000/monte_carlo_tree_search/README.md

 ## Monte Carlo Tree Search (MCTS)

 Nothing special here.
-A "vanilla MCTS" using something called "Upper Confidence Bound 1 applied to trees"(?).
+A "vanilla MCTS" using something called "Upper Confidence Bound 1 applied to trees"(?) for the exploration/exploitation balance.
 See [Wikipedia](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search#Exploration_and_exploitation) for details.
 The simulations are ran all the way down to terminal state (win/loss/draw) and the scores are back propagated all the way to the root ... taking into account the maximizing and minimizing player.

 ##  All non-terminal states are born equal